1951–52 Washington Huskies men's basketball team

 The 1951–52 Washington Huskies men's basketball team represented the University of Washington for the 1951–52 NCAA college basketball season.
 Led by second-year head coach Tippy Dye, the Huskies were members of the Pacific Coast Conference and played their home games on campus at Hec Edmundson Pavilion in Seattle, Washington.

 The Huskies were 24–4 overall in the regular season and 14–2 in conference play; in the PCC title series in Los Angeles against Southern division winner UCLA, the underdog Bruins won in three games, but lost early in the NCAA tournament.
-The Final Four was played on the Huskies' home floor, won by Kansas.
+The Final Four was played on the Huskies' home floor, which were won by Kansas.

 Washington returned to the NCAA Tournament the next year, and advanced to the Final Four.